muritane/coordination-architecture/README.md

 * causal structure is misunderstood or misidentified,
 * invariants are assumed prematurely,
-* or redesign signals are suppressed, ignored, or structurally inaccessible.
+* redesign signals are suppressed, ignored, or structurally inaccessible,
+* or compression authority is exercised without accountability for downstream brittleness.

 ---